cjri/AlignTools/README.md

 Outputs: Where the input file is AlignmentName.xxx, sequences from each time T are output to AlignmentName_T.xxx

 TimedFreqs: Calculates variant frequencies across time within an alignment.

-Inupt: Requires the file Times.in, described above.
+Input: Requires the file Times.in, described above.

-The alignment is split into sequences representing each of the times specified by the input file.
+The alignment is split into sequences representing each of the times specified by the input file Times.in.
+Variant positions are identified in the alignment as a whole.
+Next, variant frequencies are calculated for each of the time-specific alignments.

+Variant frequency information is then output.
+We identify variants that appear at a frequency of at least q_cut in a time-specific alignment containing at least n_cut sequences.

+Output: Variant counts are then output to the file Variant_trajectories.out, which has the format:

+Position in genome	Consensus	Alternative	#Times	(Time	#A	#C	#G	#T	Total)

+for nucleotide sequences; for protein sequences the number of each amino acid is shown.

+Options:

+--q_cut q [Default 0.01]: Minimum frequency at which a variant can be identified and reported.

+--n_cut n [Default 10]: Minimum number of sequences required to identify a variant in a specific alignment.

 [Work on README in progress.]